EA Sports WRC

 EA Sports WRC, also known as EA WRC or simply WRC, is a racing video game developed by Codemasters and published by EA Sports.
-It holds the official licence (acquired by Codemasters in 2020) of the World Rally Championship and is powered by Unreal Engine 4.
-It is the first Codemasters rally game to have the official WRC licence since Colin McRae Rally 3 in 2002.
+It held the official licence (acquired by Codemasters in 2020 and relinquished in 2025) of the World Rally Championship and is powered by Unreal Engine 4.
+It was the first Codemasters rally game to have the official WRC licence since Colin McRae Rally 3 in 2002.
 The game was released for Windows, PlayStation 5 and Xbox Series X/S on 3 November 2023.
 In 2024, 2 paid DLCs have been released for the game.

 Gameplay

 EA Sports WRC features 78 rally cars.
 10 Groups Rally cars are from the World Rally Championship, including three Rally1 vehicles such as the Puma of M-Sport, the i20 N of Hyundai and the GR Yaris of Toyota and seven other cars from the support categories — the World Rally Championship-2 and the Junior World Rally Championship, including Ford Fiesta Rally3 — as well as 68 classic rally cars.
 The other rally cars include Citroën Xsara WRC, Mini John Cooper Works WRC, Ford Fiesta Rally4 and Colin McRae R4, which was previously featured in DiRT 3.
 Car Builder, which is similar to My Team of the F1 series, allows players to create and customise their own rally cars.
 The game includes over 200 competition stages across 18 WRC rallies.
 Multiplayer mode is available for up to 32 cross-platform players.
 Virtual reality mode is planned to be implemented in the future.